Portland, Maine | 15 May 2025

 Policy Director, Economy and Workforce, Governor’s Office of Policy Innovation and the Future, State of Maine

-• Ashanti Maxworth
+• Ashanti Maxworth, Ph.D.

 Associate Professor in Electrical Engineering, University of Southern Maine